From Classroom to C-Suite: The Carlos Santos Lasallian Journey

 Fond memories of campus life also remain vivid: watching movies with classmates at Harrison Plaza, wading through Taft Avenue floods in leather shoes, and starting each day with a quiet moment at the Pearl of Great Price Chapel.

-make a wish Faith, Family, and Filipinos
+Faith, Family, and Filipinos

 Looking back, Caloi sums up his guiding principles in three words: Faith, Family, and Filipinos.
 Each career decision, he shares, was influenced by prayer and God’s providence.
 His devotion to Our Lady of Manaoag guided him through every turning point.